emmAnalyticsCoach/SHINY-Visualitzation/README.md

 Moreover, there are one survival's analysis with the table, observed survival plot and relative survival plot and also both of them together.

-The number of dataset is about 66000 individuals with several variables and every month this data was upgrated with new information.
 I can't share the project and neither the data because it's a sensable data case.